Gallery-of-Kaeon/Kaeon-FUSION/README.md

 The stack interface allows specialized ONE+ dialects to be cross compiled into other programming and markup languages, including C, JavaScript, and machine code, as well as Java, Python, HTML, CSS, XML, JSON, and more.

-Kaeon FUSION is useful in cases where new languages need to be developed, where systems need to be dramatically modified at runtime, or where projects are expected to have requirements that will change in unpredictable ways.

-Though Kaeon FUSION can in theory adapt to just about anything, its most obvious applications are in programming language research, for use as a scripting language, and for use as a transpilation target.
+Though Kaeon FUSION can in theory adapt to just about anything, its most obvious applications are where new languages need to be developed, where systems need to be dramatically modified at runtime, where projects are expected to have requirements that will change in unpredictable ways, for programming language research, for use as a scripting language, and for use as a transpilation target.